Aider-AI/aider/docs/benchmarks.md

 I expected the new function calling API to make structured output formats more reliable.
-I was planning to adopt it in aider for both GPT-3.4 and GPT-4.
+I was planning to adopt it in aider for both GPT-3.5 and GPT-4.
-But given these benchmarking results, I won't be adopting the functions api at this time.
+But given these benchmarking results, I won't be adopting the functions API at this time.

 More details on the benchmark, edit formats and results are discussed below.